What is orchiopexy surgery?

 Recovery after orchiopexy surgery, orchidopexy, is a critical phase that requires proper care and attention to ensure the child's comfort, healing, and well-being.
 While individual experiences may vary, here's a general overview of what you can expect during the recovery period:

-• Immediate Post-Operative Phase: After the surgery, the child will be monitored in a recovery area as they wake up from anaesthesia .
+• Immediate Post-Operative Phase: After the surgery, the child will be monitored in a recovery area as they wake up from anesthesia .
 Pain management medications will be administered to ensure the child's comfort.

 • Pain and Discomfort: Some discomfort, swelling, and bruising in the surgical area are expected after surgery.
 The healthcare provider will prescribe pain medications or recommend over-the-counter pain relievers to manage discomfort.